SumoLogic/sumologic-documentation/docs/integrations/web-servers/iis-10.md

 * pod

-##### Configure Collection for IIS
+### Configure Collection for IIS
-3.gif "image_tooltip")

 Sumo Logic supports the collection of logs and metrics data from IIS server in standalone environments.

-* Configure Log Collection.
+1. Configure Log Collection.
     * Enable Logging on IIS Server Side
     * Set up Collector and Sources on Sumo Logic Side
         * Set up local file source for IIS Access Logs
         * Set up local file source for IIS Error Logs
         * Set up Source for IIS Performance (Perfmon) Logs
-* Configure Metrics Collection.
+2. Configure Metrics Collection.
     * Set up HTTP Metrics Source
     * Configure Telegraf (telegraf.conf), and start it.

-#### Collect Internet Information Services (IIS) Logs and Metrics for Standalone environments
+### Collect IIS Logs and Metrics for Standalone environments
-4.gif "image_tooltip")

 Sumo Logic uses the Telegraf operator for IIS metric collection and the [Installed Collector](https://help.sumologic.com/03Send-Data/Installed-Collectors/01About-Installed-Collectors) for collecting IIS logs.
 The diagram below illustrates the components of the IIS collection in a standalone environment.
 Telegraf uses the[ Windows Performance Counters Input Plugin](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/sqlserver) to obtain IIS metrics and the Sumo Logic output plugin to send the metrics to Sumo Logic.
 Logs from IIS Server are collected by a [Local File Source](https://help.sumologic.com/03Send-Data/Sources/01Sources-for-Installed-Collectors/Local-File-Source).

-5.png "image_tooltip")

 The process to set up collection for IIS data is done through the following steps:

 1. Configure Logs Collection
-    1. Log Types
+    * Log Types
-    2. Make sure logging is turned on in IIS Server
+    * Make sure logging is turned on in IIS Server
-    3. Configure an Installed Collector
+    * Configure an Installed Collector
-    4. Configure Sources
+    * Configure Sources
 2. Configure Metrics Collection
-    5. Configure a Hosted Collector
+    * Configure a Hosted Collector
-    6. Configure an HTTP Logs and Metrics Source
+    * Configure an HTTP Logs and Metrics Source
-    7. Install Telegraf
+    * Install Telegraf
-    8. Configure and start Telegraf
+    * Configure and start Telegraf

-##### Configure Logs Collection
+#### Configure Logs Collection
-6.gif "image_tooltip")

 This section provides instructions for configuring log collection for IIS running on a standalone environment for the Sumo Logic App for IIS.

 1. **Log Types**

 This section covers the following default log formats for IIS 10 and IIS 8.5:

 * IIS Access Logs (W3C format)
 * HTTP Error Logs